dvdmtw98/notes/My Vault/computer-networks/wireless-networking/wpa2-wi-fi-protected-access-2.md

 title: WPA2 (Wi-Fi Protected Access 2)
 ---

-1. **<u>Personal Mode</u>**
+#### Personal Mode
 Used for small wireless networks
 Uses Pre-Shared Key for authentication.
 The password is the Pre-Shared Key

-2. **<u>Enterprise Mode</u>**
+#### Enterprise Mode
-   It is called as 802.1x Standard
-   Uses an central Authentication server (Windows Active Directory)
+It is also called [IEEE 802.1x Protocol](../computer-networks/network-security/port-security.md#IEEE%20802.1x%20Protocol) Uses an central Authentication server (RADIUS)
-   Makes use of RADIUS authentication server
 RADIUS uses EAP (Extensible Authentication Protocol) for authentication